MorganJBradford/computer_science/COA/architecture/architexture_basics.md

 _History_

-> Analytical Engine (1837) - Charles Babbage:
+- Analytical Engine (1837) - Charles Babbage:
->> First general-purpose computer
+    - First general-purpose computer
->> Assisted by Ada Lovelace
+    - Assisted by Ada Lovelace
->>> First one to propose programming languages
+        - First one to propose programming languages
->>> Was tutored by Augustus De Morgan
+        - Was tutored by Augustus De Morgan
->>>> De Morgan's Laws revulutionized Boolean Algebra (George Boole)
+            - De Morgan's Laws revulutionized Boolean Algebra (George Boole)
-> Alan Turing (1936) - Computability and Non-Computability
+- Alan Turing (1936) - Computability and Non-Computability
-> Johann Von Neumann (1945) - Stored Program Concept
+- Johann Von Neumann (1945) - Stored Program Concept
->> Child prodigy
+    - Child prodigy
->> Was able to divide 8 digit numbers by 8 digit numbers at the age of 6
+    - Was able to divide 8 digit numbers by 8 digit numbers at the age of 6
->> Worked full time at Princeton by the age of 30
+    - Worked full time at Princeton by the age of 30
->> Proposed the Von Neumann Architecture
+    - Proposed the Von Neumann Architecture
->>> Offered Turing a research assistant position under his supervision in quantum mechanics at the intitute of advanced studies
+        - Offered Turing a research assistant position under his supervision in quantum mechanics at the intitute of advanced studies

-Family Tree of Computer Science - Professor Brailsford: \
-????
-"If Turing is the father and and Babbage is the grandfather, Ada Lovelace is the great aunt, Neumann was the impossibley rich and clever uncle of computer science."